Biological Sciences (BSc)

 Animal and Plant Biology

-Drawing on zoology and botany, on this module you will broaden your biological knowledge to support your learning on second-year modules.
-By analysing and studying our current understanding of animal and plant evolution, diversity and physiological activities, you will be able to integrate your organismal and molecular knowledge in a broad, evolutionary context.
-You will also have opportunities to practise your skills in presentation and communication.
+Drawing on zoology and botany, on this module you'll broaden your biological knowledge to support your learning on second-year modules.
+By analysing and studying our current understanding of animal and plant evolution, diversity and physiological activities, you'll be able to integrate your organismal and molecular knowledge in a broad, evolutionary context.
+You'll also have opportunities to practise your skills in presentation and communication.

 Agents of Infectious Disease